 The story you’re about to read is an account of how one of Canada’s leading investigative reporters — a so-called muckraker — rolled the dice and took risks.

 We begin in 1977, the year Elvis died.
-That’ll help you date things.
+That’ll help date things.

 Two men — one in his mid-40‘s, the other mid-20s — were working side by side in a large, empty room at the new Federal Government building in the North York region of Toronto.
 The 14-story edifice, called the Joseph Sheppard Federal Building, is on the west side of Yonge Street, just north of Sheppard Avenue.

 THE TWO KEY PLAYERS

 The younger man, Chris, was a ‘CR-4’ office clerk with Transport Canada.
 The older chap was 46-year-old Walter Stewart.
 Stewart was not a civil servant; he was anything but.
-Stewart was an ‘A-1’ news reporter.
+Stewart was a respected news reporter.

 The two lived very different lives, but they soon discovered they shared similar values.

 Chris was ‘last man standing’ with the Toronto Area Airports Project [TAAP], a group assembled to build an airport at Pickering, just east of Toronto.
 The new airport was supposed to relieve congestion at Pearson International, located in Toronto’s west-end.

 The project collapsed — failed to take off, if you will.
 One could say — and many did, thanks to the work of reporters such as Stewart who revealed that Canadian taxpayers had been taken for a ride.

 Even though Chris received good work appraisals — plus a national award for improving office procedure — he wasn’t liked by some of his bosses.
 That’s because the young clerk made them nervous.
 He was a whistle-blower.